iquasere/UPIMAPI/README.md

   -cols COLUMNS, --columns COLUMNS
                         List of UniProt columns to obtain information from (separated by &)
-  -dbs ANNOTATION_DATABASES, --annotation-databases ANNOTATION_DATABASES
+  --blast               If input file is in BLAST TSV format (will consider
-                        List of databases to cross-check with UniProt information (separated by &) --blast               If input file is in BLAST TSV format (will consider one ID per line if not set) --full-id FULL_ID     If IDs in database are in 'full' format: tr|XXX|XXX
+                        one ID per line if not set) --full-id FULL_ID     If IDs in database are in 'full' format: tr|XXX|XXX